volcengine/emr-tutorial/emr-on-ecs/proton-examples/flink-on-tos/README.md

 ### 2. Run KafkaToObjectStorage on k8s via flink k8s operator

-Assume k8s cluster and flink k8s operator has been installed, and then we want to submit the demo job via FlinkDeployment.
+Assume the k8s cluster and flink k8s operator has been installed, and then we want to submit the demo job via FlinkDeployment.

 First, we need to build customized docker image which contains the demo jar.
 For example:

 ```Dockerfile
 FROM flink:1.15.4-scala_2.12-java11